rsms/asl-logging/README.md

 ## Objective-C ASLLogger

 The `objc` directory contain a Objective-C OOP library, designed in Apple Foundation fashion.
 The ASLLogger provide, in contrast to the `logging.h` convenience macros, thread safety.
 ASLLoggers and ASLConnections are stored in thread-local space.
 However; passing instances of ASLLogger between threads will cause problems.
-You should instead aquire new loggers for each thread using +(ASLLogger *)loggerForModule:(NSString *)m.
+You should instead aquire new loggers for each thread using `+(ASLLogger *)loggerForModule:(NSString *)m`.

 You can build and test the `objc/example.m` program: